-Before proceeding, make sure to read the security considerations of sharing AMIs in the Shared AMI Guidelines section.
+Before proceeding, make sure to read the security considerations of sharing AMIs in the Protecting a Shared AMI section.

 AMIs have a launchPermission property that controls which users, besides the owner, are allowed to launch instances of that AMI.
 By modifying an AMI's launchPermission property, you can allow all users to launch the AMI (make the AMI public) or only allow a few specific users to launch the AMI.